Ceramic Dictionary

 es: TRITURADOR DE PAPEL

-Paper cutters are machines to chop unwanted paper onto small pieces.
+Paper cutters are machines to chop unwanted paper into small pieces.
 There are many types and a small electric one is easy to use and not expensive.
 Cut down paper is very useful for packing delicate ceramic objects.

 ca: PARTÍCULES